- The Fantastic Team

 Vinegar can serve many purposes around the house.
 It is considered a toxic-free cleaning alternative and it can help you kill off the weeds in the lawn the same way it helps you remove germs.

-A less aggressive vinegar will work just fine.
+It is better to test with the less aggressive vinegar.
 And once you get it, here is what you have to do next:

 Step 1: Get an empty and clean spray bottle.

 Step 2: Pour the vinegar in.
-You can mix it with water if you have concerns about affecting some of the grass or add soap, as vinegar and 1-2 tablespoons of dish soap can be an even more effective weed killer.
+You can mix it with water or add soap, as vinegar and 1-2 tablespoons of dish soap could be an even more effective weed killer.

 Step 3: Stir well until the ingredients blend.

 Step 4: Apply the natural solution to the weeds’ covered area, but be careful not to get it on the grass or the soil itself.
-It’s most convenient to apply it when it’s dry and sunny out since it will dry fast.
+Just cover the plant you want to remove.
+Apply it only when there is a dry and sunny weather forecast for at least a few days since this will speed up the drying process.
+This will also give you peace of mind that rain will not wash off the vinegar solution and transfer it into the soil.

 Step 5: Check the results in a few hours and follow up with more spraying if needed.

-Killing weeds in the grass with vinegar is a popular method that is worth giving a try.
 The amount of weed-killing mixture you prepare will depend on the ground you need to cover.
 After a few hours the weeds should begin to dry, changing their colour from green to yellow.
+Keep in mind, though, that several treatments may be required before the weed is dead for good.

 Using boiling water to kill weeds

-Don’t use too much water or you won’t be able to stop it from spreading to the grass.
-The water will not harm the soil but could kill some grass blades in proximity.
+The boiling water method is most convenient for killing large patches of weeds since it’s not always easy to stop the water from spreading to the grass.
+The liquid will not harm the soil but could still kill some grass blades in proximity.
 If that happens, consider planting new seeds on the spot.

-When pouring water on the weeds, try to cover the leaves, as well as the stem.
-Keep in mind that seeds that are already in the ground will hardly be affected by the water.
+Once you boil enough water, try pouring it on the weed’s leaves, as well as the stem.
+However, seeds that are already in the ground will hardly be affected by the water.
 If you see new weeds emerging in the same area, make sure you remove them before they have a chance to grow.

 Water can kill weeds in another form – as steam.
 For the purpose, you will need a gardening machine with steaming power.
 Thanks to the powerful stream flow it produces, the weeds turn from green to black pretty fast.
 However, this is a more suitable method for treating paved areas, large weed-infested areas or just the weeds in the edges of your lawn.